Sasidhar-666/Automated-Car-Catalog-System/README.md

 - 📦 **Task Automation**: Automatically assigns fulfillment tasks upon approval.
 - 🧾 **Delivery Tracking**: View delivery status and request summary post-order.

-## 📸 Screenshots

-> _Include screenshots of:_
-> - Service Catalog item (e.g., "Order Thar")
-> - Approval workflow in Flow Designer
-> - Submitted request and delivery status

-## 🔗 Getting Started

-To deploy or demo this project:

-1. Clone the repository.
-2. Import provided update sets / XMLs into your ServiceNow instance.
-3. Activate the app in App Engine Studio.
-4. Open the **Service Portal** (`https://your-instance.service-now.com/sp`) and search for the catalog item (e.g., "Thar").

-> _Make sure the necessary roles and permissions are assigned to the users._

 ## 📦 Repository Contents